pnp/List-Formatting/column-samples/number-linear-gauge/README.md

 > - Make sure that the values do not overlap between ranges.
 > - Avoid single-byte spaces in the string to prevent errors.
 For single-byte spaces in range names, use an underscore (\_) instead.
 The underscore (\_) will be converted to half-width spaces when displayed.
 (Related link: [#642](https://github.com/pnp/List-Formatting/issues/642))
 > - Do not use `<`, `:`, and `=` in range names.
+> - When configuring percentage values, ensure that they are set as decimals.
+For example, if you want to represent 50%, set the value as `0.5` instead of `50`.

 #### Range setting examples: